ShiftyChesh/UnrealModSkeletonFixer/README.md

 #### Config Setup:
 the config.json file must have the "cook_content_folder", "packer_path", and "mods_p_path" updated in order to work fully The config json fields do the following:
+- "pull_mod_files_from_cook_folder":bool - if true, enables this tool to pull files directly from the cooked assets output of Unreal
 - "cook_content_folder" : string - Path to the Cooked/..../Content folder in Unreal that you use to create mods
 - "autopack_mods" : bool - If true, automatically creates .pak files of mods in the 'mods' folder/ Requires "packer_path" to be valid
 - "packer_path" : string - Path to the UnrealPak.exe file for building .pak files.
 Only needs a valid path if "autopack_mods" is true
 - "bone_fix" : bool - If true, any skeleton uassets will be fixed based on the source mappings found in the 'mapping' folder (see section: ### Mapping Setup)
 - "keep_skeleton" : bool - If false, deletes skeleton file after bone fix so built mod doesn't contain skeleton file
+- "anim_search_pattern": string - the regex pattern used to find animation files in the mod that sohuld be fixed.
 - "mods_p_path" : string - Path to your mods folder for patch mods.
 This is the unreal mods in the paks directory.
 For Palworld it's the: /Pal/Content/Paks/~mods folder
+- "build_all_mods": bool - If true, builds all mods in the 'mods' folder.
+- "build_mod_list" : string[] - lists mods you want to build. useful if only building/testing a specific mod
 - "move_all_mods" : bool - If true, copies all built mods into the "mods_p_path" directory
-- moveover_mod_list : string[] - Lists mods you want to automatically move to "mods_p_path" is "move_all_mods" is false.
+- "moveover_mod_list" : string[] - Lists mods you want to automatically move to "mods_p_path" is "move_all_mods" is false.
 Good if you only want to move/test some of your mods.

 ### Mapping Setup
 In order for the bone remapping to work, you need to make sure you have the ORIGINAL skeleton uasset files from the game you are trying to mod.